It has been predicted that there's going to be Northern Lights in Levi soon. So take a look skywards! Prediction provided by Sunsää.

-Open Thursdays 1 pm – 5 pm
+Open Thursdays 1 pm – 5 pm or on request

 Einari Junttila (1901–1975), a native of Kittilä, was internationally well-known and recognised as a self-taught lyrical realist, renowned especially as an aquarellist.
 He also did oil paintings and pastels.
 Junttila was the first renowned artist from Kittilä, a sensitive interpreter of Lapland's nature who always remained true to his calling.

 Junttila was “discovered” by Günther Thaer, a German art expert, who visited Lapland as a tourist in the early 1930s.
 Thaer took some of the paintings to Germany where the leading art magazine wrote a rave review of this artist found in the wilderness of Lapland.